Reviews You Can Rely On

 How We Tested

 Since 2014, the GearLab team has bought and tested more than 90 pairs of rain boots for both men and women.
-Our team of experts spends ample time commuting, recreating, and working in unrelenting conditions while wearing each pair of boots.
+Our team of experts spends ample time commuting, recreating, and working in a wide variety of both terrain and weather conditions while wearing each pair of boots.

 We test the limits of every style, keeping in mind the different purposes they serve.
 We wear them in farm fields and backyard gardens, and while collecting data in the desert, mountains, or coastal landscapes.
-More casually, we slip them on to walk around urban environments in every weather scenario.
+More casually, we slip them on to walk the dog around urban environments and commute to work in every weather scenario.
 We designed our testing metrics to help us identify weak points in seams, test traction on slick terrain, and gauge warmth during extended periods in cold water, even standing around in an ice bath to assess insulation effectiveness.

 Rain boots were tested across 5 performance metrics: